Splash Silkie Chickens | The Best Ever Guide

 Are splash Silkies rare?

-Yes, these are relatively less common than white or black Silkies but are not extremely rare.
+Yes, these are relatively less common than white or black Silkies, but they are not extremely rare.
 Their availability depends on local breeders and the popularity of the color in a region.

 What is the rarest Silkie color?